amrvac/amrvac/doc/methods.md

 multistep Runge-Kutta schemes can be applied, such as "typeadvance='fourstep'".

-**typelimiter** has the same meaning as for TVDLF.
+**limiter** has the same meaning as for TVDLF.
 The slope limiting is performed on the conservative variables by default.
 Numerical problems (e.g. negative temperature) can often be avoided by limiting the slopes of the primitive variables setting **useprimitive=T** in the method list of the parameter file.

 Linear Riemann solvers can produce non-physical solutions.
 This can be eliminated by the use of an entropy fix, controlled by **typeentropy** and the